Stand with Ukraine flag

 In this tutorial, we will use:

-• MQTT broker, accessible by ThingsBoard Edge instance — broker.hivemq.com (port 1883);
+• MQTT broker that can be accessed through the ThingsBoard Edge instance: broker.hivemq.com (port 1883);

-• mosquitto_pub and mosquitto_sub MQTT clients to send and receive messages.
+• mosquitto_pub and mosquitto_sub MQTT clients for sending and receiving messages.

 Create converter and integration templates

-Converter and integration templates are created only on the ThingsBoard Professional Edition.
-So please use ThingsBoard Cloud or install your own platform instance to log in as Tenant administrator.
+Only the ThingsBoard Professional Edition creates converters and integration templates.
+So please use ThingsBoard Cloud or install your own platform instance to log in as a Tenant administrator.

 Follow the steps below to add the MQTT integration: